Finite elements for symmetric and traceless tensors in three dimensions: Acknowledgements

 \section{Acknowledgements}

-The work of K.H. was supported by a Royal Society University Research Fellowship (URF$\backslash$R1$\backslash$221398).
+The work of KH was supported by a Royal Society University Research Fellowship (URF$\backslash$R1$\backslash$221398) and an ERC Starting Grant (project 101164551, GeoFEM).
+The work of T.L. was supported by NSFC project 123B2014.
 The authors would like to thank Prof. Jun Hu at Peking University for his helpful discussions.